ophian/ophian.github.io/_posts/2026-05-06-Serendipity-Styx-5.1.0-released.md

   - Update to jQuery v4.0.0 final
   - Finally finishes the language UTF-8 only migration which now removes all remaining and existing directories/files as announced several times
   - Improved [ pure ] theme styles
-  - and many more 😎 fixes and feature...
+  - and many more 😎 fixes and features...

 Happy Upgrade ! 😃